matrix-org/synapse/contrib/workers-bash-scripts/create-multiple-stream-writers.md

 Copy the code above save it to a file ```create_stream_writers.sh``` (for example).

+## Run the script to create workers and print out a sample configuration

 Simply run the script to create YAML files in the current folder and print out the required configuration for ```homeserver.yaml```.

 ```console